kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Yes.
 With the gate disabled on kube-apiserver, it clears `spec.scheduling` on create and ignores it on update.
-With the gate disabled on kube-controller-manager, the Job controller stops compiling `Workload`/`PodGroup`, stops setting `schedulingGroup` on new pods, and stops deleting `PodGroup`s on suspend.
+With the gate disabled on kube-controller-manager, the Job controller stops compiling `Workload`/`PodGroup`, stops setting `schedulingGroup` on new pods, and stops deleting `PodGroup`s on suspend, so suspended Jobs no longer release scheduler-side resources.

 ###### What happens if we reenable the feature if it was previously rolled back?

 Jobs that have not started get `Workload`/`PodGroup` compiled from their stored `spec.scheduling` (defaulting to `Basic`) on their next sync.
 Jobs that already have these objects from before the rollback reuse them; a partial set (e.g. `Workload` without `PodGroup`) is completed if the Job has no pods yet.
-Jobs with running pods are not affected.
+A Job that created ungrouped pods during the rollback keeps creating ungrouped pods until those are gone.

 ###### Are there any tests for feature enablement/disablement?